 s into genuine weapons, this is the talent for you.
 Whenever a newly spawned

-(changed in 7.2): Replaces your Dire Beast to make your main pet more powerful.
+(Patch 7.2.5: Focus now generates over time instead of instantly, range increased from 25 to 40 yards): Replaces your Dire Beast to make your main pet more powerful.
 It causes your main pet to deal similar damage that your

 ) attack speed buff for 8 seconds.
 The attack speed buff stacks if refreshed before it expires with a

-lags behind the other choices in DPS.
+lags a little behind the other choices in DPS.

 Tier 3 Talents